netdata/netdata/collectors/python.d.plugin/proxysql/README.md

-# proxysql
+# ProxySQL monitoring with Netdata

-This module monitors proxysql backend and frontend performance metrics.
+Monitors ProxySQL backend and frontend performance metrics.

 It produces: